jimenaaineto/TFG_Final_PD/README.md

 # Within-subject biomarker tracking in early Parkinson's disease

-Analysis code for a Bachelor's thesis (TFG) examining whether blood neurofilament light chain (NfL) and DAT-SPECT imaging track motor worsening within the same patient in early Parkinson's disease, using longitudinal data from the Parkinson's Progression Markers Initiative (PPMI).
+Analysis code for TFG examining whether blood neurofilament light chain (NfL) and DAT-SPECT imaging track motor worsening within the same patient in early Parkinson's disease, using longitudinal data from the Parkinson's Progression Markers Initiative (PPMI).

 ## Notebooks

-All three notebooks live in `notebooks/` and are meant to be run in this order:
+All three notebooks are in `notebooks/` and are meant to be run in this order:

 1. **`EDA_NfL_v4.ipynb`** — SAA+ stratification, NfL cohort construction
    (log2 transform, ≥3 visits), linear mixed-effects model (NfL vs MDS-UPDRS